John Lessels: Life

 Among his pupils were David MacGibbon (1831–1902) and Robert Rowand Anderson (1834–1921).
 Lessels was a keen photographer, and was president of the Edinburgh Photographic Society for several years.
 He also regularly exhibited oil and watercolour paintings at the Royal Scottish Academy.

-He spent his later life living at 21 Heriot Row, a magnificent Georgian townhouse facing onto Queen Street Gardens.

 He was a prominent freemason and member of the Old Kilwinning Lodge on St John St off the Canongate.

 He is buried in Dean Cemetery.
 The grave lies in the first northern extension in a north-west section, set back but visible from the main east-west path.
-The grave is the first known grave (1884) to bear a photograph of the deceased.
-The glazed ceramic tile with this photo has been stolen.
+His monument is in the form of an unusual sundial and states, wrongly, his date of birth as 1808.
+It formerly bore his portrait on a photographic glazed tile.

 Family life

-John's first wife, Mary Henderson (26 June 1808 – 2 January 1858) bore him three children: William, Isabella (1846-1884), and John (1856-1857).
+John's first wife, Mary Henderson (26 June 1808 – 2 January 1858) bore him four daughters and four sons.